Polanski, sought by U.S., says will cooperate with Polish prosecutors

 Last October, prosecutors in the Polish city of Krakow interviewed him in connection with a U.S. warrant over the 1977 conviction.
 They said there were no grounds to arrest him and that they would await a U.S. extradition request before deciding on any further steps.

-The filmmaker pleaded guilty in 1977 to having unlawful sex with 13-year-old Samantha Geimer during a photoshoot in Los Angeles, fuelled by champagne and drugs.
+The filmmaker pleaded guilty in 1977 to having unlawful sex with 13-year-old Samantha Geimer during a photoshoot in Los Angeles, fueled by champagne and drugs.

 Polanski served 42 days in jail as part of a 90-day plea bargain.
 He fled the United States the following year, believing the judge hearing his case could overrule the deal and put him in jail for years.